Anatomy of a Caffeine Headache: Causes, Remedies, Prevention

 Finally, those who are ultra-sensitive to the caffeine molecule or who have an “allergic-like” reaction to the substance, can also experience a headache.
 However, this type of caffeine headache the least common.

-The best remedy for a caffeine withdrawal headache is to consume more caffeine.
+If you aren’t intentionally quitting caffeine, the best remedy for a caffeine withdrawal headache is to consume more caffeine.

 As soon as a person begins to feel a tightness behind the eyes, he/she should evaluate their recent caffeine consumption and then consume an adequate amount of caffeine to stop the withdrawal.